Ethnic studies: Criticism

-Ethnic studies has always been opposed by different elements.
+Ethnic studies have always faced opposition from various groups.
 Proponents of ethnic studies feel that this is a reactionary movement from the right.
-They note the rise of the conservative movement during the 1990s in the United States, in which the discipline came increasingly under attack.
+They note the rise of the conservative movement in the United States during the 1990s, during which the discipline came under increasing attack.
 For proponents, the backlash is an attempt to preserve "traditional values" of Western culture, symbolized by the United States.
-For some critics, this is a slant by proponents to disparage criticism by false association to right-wing ideology.
-They have no objection about African, Latino or Native American culture being legitimate topics of academic research.
-What they object to is the current state of ethnic studies which they see as characterized by excessive left-wing political ideology, postmodernist relativism which, in their view, greatly undermined the scholarly validity of the research.
+For some critics, this is a slant by proponents to disparage criticism by false association with right-wing ideology.
+They have no objection to African, Latino, or Native American culture being legitimate topics of academic research.
+What they object to is the current state of ethnic studies, which they see as characterized by excessive left-wing political ideology, postmodernist relativism, which, in their view, greatly undermines the scholarly validity of the research.
 However, ethnic studies is accused of promoting "racial separatism", "linguistic isolation" and "racial preference".

 In 2005, Ward Churchill, a professor of ethnic studies at University of Colorado at Boulder, came under severe fire for an essay he wrote called "On the Justice of Roosting Chickens", in which he claimed that the September 11 attacks were a natural and unavoidable consequence of what he views as unlawful US policy, and referred to the "technocratic corps" working in the World Trade Center as "little Eichmanns".
 Conservative commentators used the Churchill affair to attack ethnic studies departments as enclaves of "anti-Americanism" which promote the idea of ethnic groups as "victims" in US society, and not places where serious scholarship is done.

-In the face of such attacks, ethnic studies scholars are now faced with having to defend the field.
-In the media, this takes form of characterizing the attack as right wing reactionary movement.
+In the face of such attacks, ethnic studies scholars now have to defend the field.
+In the media, this takes the form of characterizing the attack as a right-wing reactionary movement.
 For example, Orin Starn, a cultural anthropologist and specialist in Native American Studies at Duke University, says: "The United States is a very diverse country, and an advocate would say we teach kids to understand multiculturalism and diversity, and these are tools that can be used in law, government, business and teaching, which are fields graduates go into.
 It promotes thinking about diversity, globalization, how we do business and how we work with nonprofits."

-In reaction to criticisms that ethnic studies academics undermine the study of a unified American history and culture or that ethnic studies are simply a "colored" version of American Studies, defenders point out that ethnic studies come out of the historically repressed and denied presence of groups within the U.S. knowledge-production, literature and epistemology.
-Efforts to merge ethnic studies with American studies have been met with fierce opposition as was the case at UC Berkeley.
+In reaction to criticisms that ethnic studies academics undermine the study of a unified American history and culture or that ethnic studies are simply a "colored" version of American Studies, defenders point out that ethnic studies come out of the historically repressed and denied presence of groups within the U.S. knowledge-production, literature, and epistemology.
+Efforts to merge ethnic studies with American studies have been met with fierce opposition, as at UC Berkeley.
 While the field is already decades old, the ongoing creation of new ethnic studies departments is fraught with controversy.
 Administrators at Columbia University attempted to placate student protests for the creation of an Ethnic Studies Department in 1996 by offering American Studies as a compromise.